freeCompilerCamp/freecompilercamp.github.io/_posts/2019-10-18-clang-basics.markdown

 3. Assembling
 4. Linking

 At the end of these 4 stages we should have a single executable file.
-Given below are the description of these 4 stages that happens using Clang compier, regardless of the Operating System.
+Given below are the description of these 4 stages that happens using Clang compiler, regardless of the Operating System.

 ### **A.1 Preprocessor**
 This is the first pass of any C compilation.
 This stage includes: